DANS-KNAW/dans-frontend-framework/README.md

-# DANS framework monorepo
+# DANS front-end framework monorepo
-The DANS framework is a monorepo, using Turbo and PNPM package management and Vite build tools.
+The DANS front-end framework is a monorepo, using Turbo and PNPM package management and Vite build tools.

 ## Structure
 Apps that are meant to run standalone are located in the **./apps** folder.
 Custom libraries that these apps can use are in **./packages**.